Effects of Inertia, Load Damping and Dead-Bands on Frequency Histograms and Frequency Control of Power Systems: Frequency deviations

-The first consideration about the \circled{c} histogram is that {\em the complete elimination of any dependence of the power from frequency, i.e., the setting of ${D_\mathrm{L}=0}$, defeats the purpose of inserting dead-bands to limit wear and tear of \acp{tg}}.
-As anticipated, we stress that an unaware and independent selection of the dead-band settings from the aggregate $D_\mathrm{L}$ value of a power system might be useless.

-The second consideration is that frequency distribution greatly deteriorates.
-We see that the shape of the histogram largely differs from a Gaussian one.
-Coherently with \Ref{E:Std}, we state that {\em frequency deterioration can not be effectively compensated by acting on the $H$ inertia of the system if $D_{\mathrm{L}}$ is too low.
-This deterioration further aggravates as the stochastic load variation increases}.
+We do not report them due to space reasons.
+What we obtained is that by starting from the \circled{b} histogram, the other histograms progressively flatten as $D_{\mathrm{L}}$ lowers till becoming the \circled{c} histogram.
+In doing this we observed a progressive increase of frequency occurrences outside the dead-band, i.e. interventions of \acp{tg}.
+Coherently with \Refe{E:Std}, we also state that {frequency deterioration cannot be effectively compensated by acting on the $H$ inertia of the system if $D_{\mathrm{L}}$ is too low.
+This deterioration further worsens as the stochastic load variation increases}.
 To enforce this statement, we repeat the last simulation with a higher ${P_{\mathrm{L0}}}$ value ($10\,\mega\watt$), corresponding to about $4\%$ of the total nominal load power.
 We expect larger occurrences of frequency deviations outside the dead-bands and mainly more interventions of \acp{tg}.
-The frequency histogram corresponding to this scenario is reported in \RefFig{F:Histo2} [\circled{d}].
+The \circled{d} frequency histogram, corresponding to this scenario, is shown in \RefFig{F:Histo2} in which the \circled{c} histogram of \RefFig{F:Histo1} is reported too to facilitate comparisons.
 It highlights the presence of a {\em bimodal} frequency distribution \cite{7540970}, characterised by two symmetric peaks of frequency occurrences located just outside the dead-bands, where \acp{tg} start to counteract frequency deviations.
 Such occurrences increase with the variance of the stochastic load.
 Therefore, an adequately large variance might result in bimodal frequency histograms even if $D_{\mathrm{L}} \gg 0$.